UN: Nearly a third of Ukraine's population has been displaced since war began

-State of play: The U.N. refugee agency has labeled the exodus the fastest-growing refugee crisis in Europe since World War II.
+- The U.N. refugee agency has labeled the exodus from Ukraine the fastest-growing refugee crisis in Europe since World War II.

 - “The speed of the displacement, coupled with the huge numbers of people affected, is unprecedented in Europe in recent memory,” said U.N.
-High Commissioner for Refugees Filippo Grandi during his first visit to Ukraine since the invasion began.
+High Commissioner for Refugees Filippo Grandi in late March.

 - “I have spoken with women, with children, who have been gravely affected by this war,” he added.